Cross-Domain Few-Shot Classification via Inter-Source Stylization: Methodology

-As shown in Figure~\ref{fig:overview}, this paper proposes a Inter-Source Stylization Network (ISSNet) to transfer the prior knowledges learned from $\mathcal{D}^{sl}$ and $\mathcal{D}^{su}$ to $\mathcal{D}^t$.
-ISSNet consists of three steps: (i) Inter-Source style transfer learning, (ii) cross-domain consistency learning that leverages $\mathcal{D}^{sl}$ and pseudo-labeled samples $\mathcal{D}^{al}$, and (iii) target prototypical classifier learning.
-In the Inter-Source style transfer learning step, an AdaIN network (named \textit{A}) is trained with $\mathcal{D}^{sl}$ and $\mathcal{D}^{su}$, which transfers the styles of $\mathcal{D}^{su}$ to $\mathcal{D}^{sl}$.
-And then \textit{A} generates $\mathcal{D}^{al}$ that contains the same contents with $\mathcal{D}^{sl}$ and similar styles with $\mathcal{D}^{su}$.
-In the cross-domain consistency learning phase, the generated $\mathcal{D}^{al}$ shares labels with the corresponding $\mathcal{D}^{sl}$ due to the same contents between them.
-Both $\mathcal{D}^{al}$ and $\mathcal{D}^{sl}$ are input into the encoding model (named \textit{M}), followed by a classifier.
-In the target prototypical classifier learning step, we finetune the pretrained \textit{M} and learn a new classifier on $\mathcal{D}^{t}$, and we predict on query set of target datasets.
+This paper presents a new framework, Inter-Source Stylization Network (ISSNet), to transfer the styles of multiple source domains $\mathcal{D}_{su}$ to the labelled source domain $\mathcal{D}_{sl}$ through a style transfer process, thereby expanding the distribution of $\mathcal{D}_{sl}$ and improving the model's generalization, as shown in Figure~\ref{fig:overview}.
+ISSNet has three stages: (1) Inter-Source style transfer learning, (2) Cross-domain distilled consistency learning, and (3) Target prototypical classifier learning.
+In the first stage, a teacher style transfer network \textit{A} is trained to transfer the styles from $\mathcal{D}_{su}$ to $\mathcal{D}_{sl}$, generating a new dataset $\mathcal{D}_{al}$, with styles similar to $\mathcal{D}_{su}$ and content from $\mathcal{D}_{sl}$.
+The encoder of \textit{A} is followed by a classifier to maintain model recognition.
+In the second stage, $\mathcal{D}_{al}$ and $\mathcal{D}_{sl}$ are input into a student encoding model \textit{M}, followed by a classifier.
+Knowledge distillation is employed, using a KL loss, to obtain knowledge of \textit{A}.
+In the last stage, \textit{M} is used to fine-tune and predict on $\mathcal{D}_t$.